 Altconomy

-It exists in it’s own ecosystem outside of the central banking systems around the world, nor does a single company control it, so it’s different from Paypal-type payment processors and a lot of the other digital currency systems that have been tried in the past.
+It exists in it’s own ecosystem outside of the central banking systems around the world, nor does a single company control it, so it’s different from your typical Paypal-type payment processors and a lot of the other digital currency systems that have been tried in the past.

 Where banks and governments have failed the public, the technological means is now allowing for the evolution of money to take on a different form.
 More specifically, for the public to take back control of money in a more efficient way than ever before.